 Online dating and measures against harassement on the internet

-Online dating and hate speechAnother form of harassment on the internet is the sending of unwanted and inappropriate text, photo or video content of a sexual nature.
-With increasing acts of "revenge porn", and the ease with which this content can be posted and distributed online, half of people who have shared private sexual content with someone else dread the exposure.
-It is women who, for the most part, are affected on social media, but also on online dating sites.
-In 2018, 63 percent of women aged 18 to 24 had already received an inappropriate photo against their will and have had to block a user due to harassment on a dating site.
+Even though hate speeches and discrimination crimes had a lower rate on the internet, an increasing form of harassement on dating platforms can be observed.
+With rising acts of "revenge porn", and the ease with which this content can be posted and distributed online, half of people who have shared private sexual content with someone else dread the exposure.
+It is women who, for the most part, are affected on online dating sites.
+In 2021, 60 percent of women aged 30 to 39 had already received sexually explicit and obscene messages on dating apps against their will.

 With noticeable resentment against the political configuration and long-lasting social structures causing dissatisfaction in France, the number of reported general insults towards minority groups like migrants, the LGBT community as well as publicly criticized political figures had reached an all-time high during the last quarter of 2019.
-In line with Facebook globally deleting about 10 million hateful comments during the first quarter of 2020, recent events such as the Black Lives Matter movement triggered enough incentives to start an international online and offline dialogue about hate speech, discrimination and other forms of violence.
-Hence, the number of French online hate speech instances during the first quarter of 2020 remained lower.
-However, while the government and various organizations do their part to help, some measures remain personal.
-French users regularly check their privacy settings on social media.
+In line with Facebook globally deleting about 25 million hateful comments during the first quarter of 2021, recent events such as the Black Lives Matter movement triggered enough incentives to start an international online and offline dialogue about hate speech, discrimination and other forms of violence.
+Hence, the number of French online hate speech removal instances after the first quarter of 2020 rose.
+In general, French people saw social media companies as the responsible entities to improve the online civility in France and wished for more respect, freedom and security on the web.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.